 “My dear, people come from all over the world just to stay in their exclusive, luxury suites.”
 Beatrice fumbles with the keys at the deadbolt.
-“I’ve made all the arrangements for everyone.
-They have fine dining and views that over-look groves…” She locks the door, turns and swoops her palms passed Irma’s nose.
-“Thousands of beautiful orange trees.”
+“We’ve made all the arrangements.
+They have fine dining and views that over-look groves…” She locks the door, turns and swoops her palms in front of Irma’s nose. “…with thousands of beautiful orange trees.”

 Irma grits her teeth and smiles.
-The van backs out of the space then behind the silver Taurus where it stops for a moment before pulling away.
+The van backs out of the space and behind the Ford where it pauses then pulls forward.

-Later that afternoon, inside a private medical center, Irma powerwalks, smiling and waving to many familiar faces as she passes nurse’s stations.
+Later that afternoon, inside a private medical center, Irma power walks, smiling and waving at many familiar faces as she passes nurse stations.

-After an elevator ride to the fourth floor, she steps out and pretends to not notice male nurses who are reading medical charts near every entrance and exist.
-This floor is temporary hosts to one patient and a team of psychologists and physical therapists who specialize in trauma concerning the Green Beret who retains classified information.
+After an elevator ride to the fourth floor, she steps out and pretends not to notice male nurses, who are reading medical charts near every entrance and exit.
+This floor is temporary host to one patient and a team of psychologists and physical therapists, who specialize in trauma concerning a Green Beret who retains classified information.